-At the end of the final rotation, students will choose which laboratory to work in on a permanent basis.
+Near the end of their final rotation, students will choose which laboratory to work in on a permanent basis.
 This is done after careful consideration and consultation with the supervising professor (PI) of the lab.
 Due dates for Permanent Lab Agreements and associated information will be provided in the 1st year welcome packet.

-It is program policy that first-year students may not be appointed as a Teaching Assistant (TA), therefore, PIs are expected to support their first-year CMB student as a Graduate Research Assistant (GRA) in the spring and summer.
+It is program policy that first-year students may not be appointed as a Teaching Assistant (TA), therefore, PIs are expected to support their first-year CMB student as a Graduate Research Assistant (GRA) once they join the lab in the Spring semester.